vnijs/radiant/README.md

 As a summary, the AGPLv3 license requires, attribution, include copyright and license in copies of the software, state changes if you modify the code, and disclose all source code.
 Details are in the COPYING file.

-If you are interested in using Radiant please email me at vnijs@ucsd.edu
+If you are interested in using Radiant please email me at radiant@rady.ucsd.edu

 &copy; Vincent Nijs (2015) <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/" target="_blank"><img alt="Creative Commons License" style="border-width:0" src="https://github.com/mostly-harmless/radiant/blob/master/inst/base/www/imgs/80x15.png" /></a>